blagodarin/blagodarin/README.md

 It's also really easy to use — just some three CMake lines will get you Yttrium with all its dependencies, no manual work required.

 [Aulos](https://github.com/blagodarin/aulos) is a realtime audio synthesis toolkit.
+It can be used as audio middleware as well as a standalone tool.
+Aulos serves as an audio backend for Yttrium.

-[Primal](https://github.com/blagodarin/primal) is a general-purpose utility library which lays the foundation for other projects.
+[Primal](https://github.com/blagodarin/primal) is a general-purpose utility library that lays the foundation for other projects.